Beauty SEO Tips

 Beauty SEO Keywords

-As you can see, the brand term “beauty bay” has the highest average monthly searches which peak in November.
+The brand term “Beauty Bay” has the highest average monthly searches, which peak in November.
 Click here to view the complete list of beauty SEO keywords.
 Please note, I have excluded keywords with an average search volume of less than 400.

 Beauty SEO Content Strategy Tips